 • Weight loss

-• Increased energy
+• Increased energy & immune function

 • Decreased cravings for food with empty calories